valentinAlkan/godot_tree_filter_example/README.md

 # godot_tree_filter_example
-An example of how to set up a tree view with filtering.
+An example of how to set up a tree view with filtering for the Godot game engine.